owallb/nvim-config/README.md

 My Neovim config.

 ## System Requirements
 Only supports Linux, macOS and other BSD variants.
-Requires latest git master of neovim.
+Requires neovim v0.11.

 Below is a list of dependencies and the respective plugins that require it.